Module 2

 Elena Vasquez

-Lena responds within an hour:
+Lena replies within the hour:

-Thanks, Elena.
-I'd welcome the call with Fiona.
-A few follow-ups: Was the "Future of Personal Finance" article reviewed by a human editor before publication?
-Can you share the name of the editor?
-And can you confirm whether your chatbot uses generative AI — one of your customers has raised concerns publicly about receiving incorrect information from it.
+Thanks.
+I'd welcome the call.
+A few follow-ups: was "The Future of Personal Finance" reviewed by a human editor before publication?
+Who?
+And does your chatbot use generative AI — a customer has publicly complained about wrong information from it.

 Niamh